Solver rewards

 Here is the sum of the scores of all winning solutions in the auction and is the sum of the scores of solver 's winning solutions that reverted.
 Finally, is the total score of a counterfactual auction in which all bids from solver are removed from the set of bids that survive the fairness filtering.

-- Ethereum mainnet, Arbitrum, and Base chain: and ,
+- Ethereum mainnet, Arbitrum, and Base chain:

-- Gnosis Chain: .
+- Gnosis Chain:

 Solver's strategy

-Price estimation competition rewards (CIPs 27, 57)
+Price estimation competition rewards (CIPs 27, 36, 57, 72)

-The price estimation competition is a separate competition where solvers compete to provide the best response to a quote request.
-Quote requests look almost identical to single-order batch auctions, where there is only one order with a trivial limit price, and solvers propose executions of this order with the goal to maximize "out amount minus gas costs", in the case of a sell request, or minimize "in amount + gas costs" in the case of a buy request.
+The price estimation competition is a separate competition where solvers provide the best response to a quote request.
+Quote requests look almost identical to single-order batch auctions, where there is only one order with a trivial limit price, and solvers propose executions of this order with the goal to maximize "out amount minus gas costs" in the case of a sell request, or minimize "in amount + gas costs" in the case of a buy request.

 - Ethereum mainnet: ,